WWE News: Hulk Hogan Wishes He Had Never Used The Leg Drop As His Iconic Finisher

 Hogan recently spoke with the Los Angeles Times on a number of topics, but he did update everyone on his health status.
 The former world champion has had “seven unsuccessful back surgeries,” and he’s actually scheduled to have an eighth surgery with the hope that it may help.

-When it comes to the sad state of his back, Hogan said that it is due to him having to deliver the atomic leg drop more than 300 times a year for decades.
+When it comes to the sad state of his back, Hogan said that it is due to him having to deliver the Atomic Leg Drop more than 300 times a year for decades.
 If possible, he never would have made that move his finisher back in the day.

 “Everyone says they wouldn’t change anything about their life.
 If I could change anything, it would be my finisher.
 I would never use the leg drop.
 I’d use the sleeper.
 All the back surgeries I’ve had are because of that damn leg drop.
 I had scoliosis, brother.
 Dropping that leg for 35 years did me in.
 I said I had the largest arms in the word, and I should have used a sleeper hold or another finisher with my arms.”

-It’s hard to think of Hulk Hogan winning a big match and not using the iconic leg drop as his finisher, but he wishes it had been that way.
-Ironically enough, his former tag team partner Brutus Beefcake is the one who used the Sleeper as his finishing maneuver.
+Ironically enough, Hogan’s good friend and former tag team partner Brutus Beefcake is the one who used the sleeper hold as his finishing maneuver.
 Either way, the ending of his long career is just about upon us all, and he will always be known for hitting the big boot and dropping the leg to finish off his opponents.